China: Currency, Travel Tips

 We make it easy to get yuan before your trip:

-Order before 3pm on a working day for free next-day delivery to your home or your nearest Post Office branch.
+- Order before 3pm on a working day for next-day delivery to your home or your nearest Post Office branch.
 Branch deliveries, and home delivery orders of £500 or over can be delivered for free, or for home delivery orders of under £500 there is a small delivery charge of £4.99

 Travel Money at Post Office, so easy it's magic